Reaching The Residents

 A Guide for Departments & Student Organizations at UC Davis

 Thank you for taking an interest in reaching out to our residents.
-The residence halls house about 4,500 first year students as well as limited transfer and returning students when space is available.
-As a campus department or student group you may want to reach out to first year students to encourage them to get involved with your organization on campus.
+The residence halls house about 5000 first-year students as well as a limited number of transfer and returning students when space is available.
+As a campus department or registered student organization (RSO) you may want to reach out to first year students to encourage them to get involved with your organization or utilize your department’s services.

-If you have any further questions, please contact the Office of Student Development at (530) 752-1736.
+We value what you have to offer, which is why we prepared a process and guidelines for distributing information to the residents while ensuring their safety, security and privacy.
+If you have any questions about the process or guidelines, please contact the Office of Student Development at (530) 752-1736.
 We look forward to working with you this year.

 Solicitation is defined as any uninvited contact, generally involving a request or literature distribution.
 No solicitation is allowed in the residence halls, dining commons, or the surrounding areas, as defined in the following section.

 NOTE: The only public area of Student Housing is the main Student Housing Office.
 Solicitation is allowed in this area with the written consent of the Director of Student Housing or his/her designee.

 The residence halls, dining commons, and their surrounding outside areas are to be defined by the following perimeters:

 - West: LaRue Road

 - East: Bioletti Way

 - East: Sycamore Lane